Nick Vincent (baseball): Atlanta Braves

 On March 20, 2022, Vincent signed a minor league deal with the Atlanta Braves.
 He was released on June 20, 2022.

 Detroit Tigers

 On July 8, 2022, Vincent signed a minor league contract with the Detroit Tigers.
-He elected free agency on November 10, 2022.
+In 28 appearances for the Triple-A Toledo Mud Hens, he posted a 5-0 record and 0.61 ERA with 28 strikeouts and 5 saves across 29 2/3 innings pitched.
+Vincent elected free agency following the season on November 10.

 Personal life

 Vincent plays as much golf as possible during the off-season and is a regular at the San Vicente Golf Resort in Ramona.

 Vincent and his wife, Jackie, have one daughter, Hazel, who was born in October 2017.